Certifications / Cloud

 Understanding the VMware Classroom Requirements

-You then spend a few months gaining hands-on experience and decided you're ready to take the next step — VMware Certified Professional (VCP) certification.
+You then spend a few months gaining hands-on experience and decide you're ready to take the next step — VMware Certified Professional (VCP) certification.
 You set your sights on the VCP-NV certification.
 However, the classroom requirement sticks out to you.
 Drilling down a bit further, you see these courses carry large price tags.

 The key takeaways here are: